dnschnur/piday.github.com/about/party.md

 ??? ??????

 Biography: The groom has some decisions to make.
-It’s almost as hard as picking your vice president (Bartlett for America).